| | | | | | | |

 Lizz relaxing in her evening sandals/shower shoes at the place where we hit 100 miles walked.

 These shoes are a little heavier and require more space than a throwaway pair of flip-flops, so keep that in mind.
+BUT Lizzie loved the way they “hugged” her feet at night and gave her a much-needed reprieve from her walking shoes.

 If I were carrying only one pair of shoes, then I would bring a pair of “recovery sandals” that would double as my shower shoes.
 These are slip-on sandals that are designed to bring comfort to your feet after running or hiking.
 The Olukai Ohana flip-flops are my go-to recovery sandals: